golang-china/godocu/README.md

-    diff    compare the source and target, all difference output first   compare the source and target, the first difference output code    prints a formatted string to target as Go source code plain   prints plain text documentation to target as godoc list    prints godocu style documents list
+    diff    compare the source and target, all difference output first   compare the source and target, the first difference output tree    compare different directory structure of the source and target code    prints a formatted string to target as Go source code plain   prints plain text documentation to target as godoc list    prints godocu style documents list